 - Have you noticed the emotional connection you associate with certain companies’ products and services?

-- Have you noticed that you find certain consumer product packaging strangely “attractive”?
+- Have you found certain consumer product packaging strangely “attractive”?

 - Did you notice that your 3-year-old cousin can identify a Best Buy or Walmart sign, and they can’t read?

 From market research, to brand management, to direct marketing, to product management, to search engine optimization (SEO), to public relations, there are a multitude of job functions and areas of expertise that help an organization be successful.
 With pressure for growth and the constant evolution of technology, these are exciting times to be involved with marketing.